Gnaku-18519/DataAnalysis/README.md

     * if exist many duplicates or the distribution of (hash) values is very non-uniform
     * output result gets sorted
     * sorting method has been implemented (as itself is pretty important to DBMS)
+### Aggregate
+* without grouping:
+  * in general, need to scan the whole relation
+  * given index, could do index-only scan
+* with grouping:
+  * approach based on sorting
+    * sort on group-by attributes, then scan and compute
+    * can be improved by **combining** sorting and aggregation compution
+  * approach based on hashing
+    * hash on group-by attributes
+  * given index, could do index-only scan; if group-by attributes form prefix of search key, can retrieve data entries/tuples in group-by order
 ## Derived Operations
 ### Intersection: R1 ∩ R2 = R1 - (R1 - R2)
 * R1 and R2 must be union-compatible